How To Stop Google Ads Once and for All

 3. Tips and techniques to prevent ad tracking on Android and iOS devices.

-4. Understanding the different types of Google advertising for a closer look at your adversaries.
+4. Understanding the different types of Google advertising for a closer look at your adversaries..

 Contents

-How to Stop Google Personalized Ads in Chrome
+How to Stop Google Ads in Mobile?

-Over the summer of 2023, Google introduced its new Topics API, a feature within the Privacy Sandbox aiming to maintain user privacy while allowing browsers to share interest-related information with third parties.
+Back in the summer of 2023, Google introduced its new Topics API, a feature within the Privacy Sandbox aiming to maintain user privacy while allowing browsers to share interest-related information with third parties.
 This API is set to replace the long-standing third-party cookies, which have been tracking our movements and purchase behaviors.

-The Topics API became a part of Chrome’s July 115 release, gradually reaching all users.
 If the thought of sharing your interest data doesn’t sit well with you, consider turning it off.
 Here’s how to fine-tune Google ads settings to turn off ads in Google search (personalized by the engine specifically for you):

 1. Open Chrome => More => Settings